Hendrix-CS/csci151/labs/sortimator.md

 ### Step 5.1 - Implementation

-Again, we will need a recursive helper function, augmenting with the start and end of the sublist. `quickSortHelper` has the following structure
+Again, we will need a recursive helper function, augmenting with the start and end of the sublist. `quickSortHelper(ArrayList<E> array, int start, int end)` has the following structure:

--   If the start and end are at least one element apart
+-   If the `start` and `end` are at least one element apart
     -   Partition the elements
     -   Recursively apply `quickSortHelper` to the partitioned subarrays

-The `partition` method should have the same parameters as the `quickSortHelper` method.
+The `partition(ArrayList<E> array, int start, int end)` method should have the same parameters as the `quickSortHelper` method.

 -   Select the last element of the subarray as the `pivot` element.
--   Initialize a variable to track the total number of elements smaller than the pivot.
+-   Initialize a variable to track the total number of elements smaller than the `pivot`.
--   For each list element prior to the pivot:
+-   For each subarray element prior to the `pivot`:
-    -   If the element is less than the pivot:
+    -   If the element is less than the `pivot`:
         -   Swap it so that it winds up early in the subarray, by using the total number of smaller elements we have seen so far to determine its destination index.
-        -   Increase by one the number of total elements seen that is smaller than the pivot.
+        -   Increase by one the number of total elements seen that is smaller than the `pivot`.
--   Calculate the final position of the pivot using the total number of elements smaller than it.
+-   Calculate the final position of the `pivot` using the total number of elements smaller than it.
--   Move the pivot to that final position, and then return that final position, as it represents the division point between the subarrays that must now be recursively sorted.
+-   Move the `pivot` to that final position, and then return that final position, as it represents the division point between the subarrays that must now be recursively sorted.

-To speed up your algorithm, avoid making swaps when the two locations being swapped are the exact same index.
+{% include note.html content="To speed up your algorithm, avoid making swaps when the two locations being swapped are the exact same index." %}

 ### Step 5.2 - Testing